i-dream-of-ai/dreamofai-docs/src/pages/image-generation.md

 The integrated chat is a quick and user-friendly way to create images using DALLE-2.
 Here's how it works:

 1. **Start a chat:** Input your request for an image.
-For instance, you might ask for "an image of a futuristic city at sunset."
+For instance, you might ask "Write a short post about the future of our cities, and include an image of a futuristic city at sunset."

 2. **Get a prompt:** The AI will respond with a prompt based on your request.